mrpg/paper/README.md

 ## License

-Everything in this repository is licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/), or (at your option) any later version.
+Everything in this repository is licensed under the Creative Commons [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
 See `LICENSE` for details.
 Note that there is **absolutely no warranty**.